chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/cve_visualizations/index.md

 ## Accessing CVE Visualizations

-Visualizations can be found at http://console.chainguard.dev/reports and via the "Reports" section on the left-hand navigation bar.
+Visualizations can be found under the [Reports](https://console.chainguard.dev/reports) section on the left-hand navigation bar.

 The reports page should look similar to the following: